2020 Summer Reading

 For more information, visit the How to Give a Book Talk page.

 Students new to the district will be allowed to complete a “Book Talk” on a novel they have read over the summer.
 If the student has not read a novel over the summer, he or she will be given an additional two weeks to read a novel and complete a “Book Talk.”
 If they do not complete the assignment, then a “0” will be placed in the gradebook.

-Teachers are expected to grade each “Book Talk” and record it as an “In-Class” assignment counting as 40% of the student’s grade for the 1st nine-week grading period.
+Students will be required to do a "Book Talk" and turn it in on Friday, August 28, 2020.
+Teachers are expected to grade each “Book Talk” and record it as an “In-Class” assignment (counting as 40% of the student’s grade) for the 1st nine-week grading period.